-On our School Direct programme, you gain "hands on" experience of teaching in a school with the added benefit of academic post-graduate study through the University.
-Rest assured that we don't throw you in at the deep end!
-You start by observing excellent practice in a range of subjects to help you develop an understanding of what outstanding teaching and learning looks like.
-Then gradually you start teaching - perhaps a starter or part of a lesson at first - until you feel confident and competent enough to take whole lessons by yourself.
+On our School Direct salaried programme, you gain "hands on" experience of teaching in a school with the added benefit of academic post-graduate study through the University.
+You start by observing excellent practice in a range of subjects to help you develop an understanding of what outstanding teaching and learning looks like, and will do a small amount of teaching from day 1.
 By the end of the training year, you'll be teaching just under what an NQT teaches.

 Being on a school-led programme means you get the benefit of being a member of staff from the outset; you will support a form group, to help develop your pastoral experience, and will engage in all aspects of school life - curriculum, pastoral and social.
 You will receive excellent subject knowledge development from your mentor and other teachers in school.

 You spend the equivalent of one day a week at University, developing pedagogical understanding, and the rest of the week in school.
 As part of the programme, you will complete a second placement in a different school.
 In school, you will receive a weekly mentor meeting as well as weekly training to enhance your professional development.

 Whilst in school, you are regularly observed by members of staff and University tutors to help you develop and progress.
 Assessment forms are completed half-termly and you will have academic assignment deadlines for the University.

 We have trained teachers for many years and have an excellent track record.
 We are different to many other providers in that we are a relatively small Alliance; this means we know all of our trainees well and can offer bespoke and personalised programmes to meet their needs.
 We are passionate about what we do and love working with the next generation of teachers!

 If you are invited to interview, this will take place in school.
 The interview will comprise of three main parts: